Table of Contents

 The benefits of HR goal alignment

-Aligning HR goals to business objectives communicates a clear and consistent business purpose for every HR initiative, practice, policy, or program.
+Aligning HR goals with business objectives communicates a clear, consistent business purpose for every HR initiative, practice, policy, or program.
 It establishes a value proposition in end-users' minds who often ask “why” they need to participate in and complete what can be (fairly or otherwise) a bureaucratic endeavor.
 It also allows business and HR leaders to explore the continuing value and necessity of the process or practice.
 Aside from those, by focusing on strategic alignment, HR management can effectively contribute to the long-term success of the enterprise in several ways, including:

 - Establishing a solid HR investment rationale.
 The more precise HR goals are aligned with the business, the more easily any required financial or effort investments can be evaluated.
 This requires a meaningful analysis demonstrating the value chain between the investment, its intended value enhancement, and the likelihood of a successful impact or change.

 - Improving HR focus, performance, and productivity.
-Aligning HR strategies with business goals ensures that its employees work towards a set of business and operational objectives common within HR and with other functions.
+Aligning HR strategies with business goals ensures that employees work towards a set of business and operational objectives common to HR and other functions.
 This clarity of purpose and alignment with business objectives enhances the meaningfulness of their work (an engagement booster).
 It supports an HR workforce focused more on overall organizational performance versus managing policy compliance or administrative excellence.

 Key steps to translate business goals into HR strategies and objectives